joshhornby/joshhornby.github.io/_posts/2026-03-03-the-tech-lead-trap.md

 title: The Tech Lead Trap
 date: 2026-03-03 08:00:00
 tags: [tech-lead, leadership, career]
 description: "The tech lead role can become a dead end if you're not careful.
-Here's how to recognise when you're trapped and how to keep growing."
+How to spot when you're trapped, and what to do about it."
 sitemap:
   priority: 0.7
   changefreq: 'monthly'